ONSdigital/sic-classification-vector-store/docs/guide.md

 ## Overview

 The SIC Classification Vector Store is a FastAPI-based service that provides vector storage and similarity search capabilities for Standard Industrial Classification (SIC) codes.
+It uses the `sic-classification-utils` embeddings functionality to load a vector store and wraps it with a private API.
 This guide provides detailed information about the service's features, setup, and usage.

 ## Architecture